 National legislation provides a number of guarantees with regard to the detention of vulnerable persons, yet does not prohibit their detention.
-According to the former Article 46(10) L 4375/2016, now article 48(2) IPA women should be detained separately from men, the privacy of families in detention should be duly respected, and the detention of minors should be a last resort measure and be carried out separately from adults.
-Moreover, according to the law, “the vulnerability of applicants… shall be taken into account when deciding to detain or to prolong detention.”
-Article 48 IPA reiterates this provision.
+According to Article 52 Asylum Code women should be detained separately from men, the privacy of families in detention should be duly respected, and the detention of minors should be a last resort measure and be carried out separately from adults.

 More generally, Greek authorities have the positive obligation to provide special care to applicants belonging to vulnerable groups (see Special Reception Needs).
-However, persons belonging to vulnerable groups are detained in practice, without a proper identification of vulnerability and individualised assessment prior to the issuance of a detention order.
-In 2019, GCR has supported various cases of vulnerable persons in detention whose vulnerability had not been taken into account.
-These include:
+However in practice, persons belonging to vulnerable groups are detained without a proper identification of vulnerability and individualised assessment prior to the issuance of a detention order.
+In 2022 GCR has supported various cases of vulnerable persons in detention whose vulnerability had not been taken into account.

 Detention of unaccompanied children

 Following criticism by international bodies and civil society actors as well as several decisions of the ECtHR, L. 4760/2020 entered into force on 11 December 2020, the possibility to detain unaccompanied children under the pretext of ‘protective custody’ has been abolished.
 Other legal provisions that allow the detention of unaccompanied children are still in force.